There’s a Christmas song that gets to me every single year. Not in a snowflakes-and-candy-canes way, but in a, “Man, this really stinks!” type of way.

 If you hear of someone else who is sticking around for the holidays, consider inviting them over.
 You’re probably not the only family on the block who’s staying put this year, and they may be longing for some extra company.

 If you know a lot of solo-families, make it a party.
 Have everyone bring a white elephant gift, and their favorite cookie or side dish, and celebrate the season with new friends.
 Who says you have to have fun alone?

 5. Do Good Around Your ‘Hood

-Consider volunteering for those less fortunate or doing good deeds around your neighborhood.
+Volunteer for those less fortunate or do some good deeds around your neighborhood.
 Volunteering and being kind for neighbors can be incredibly fulfilling, and an excellent way to spread some love.